brickyang/egg-console/README.md

 [**中文版**](https://github.com/brickyang/egg-console/blob/master/README.zh_CN.md)

-This plug works like [morgan](https://github.com/expressjs/morgan), prints all request & result both to console and local file.
+This pluging works like [morgan](https://github.com/expressjs/morgan), prints all request & result both to console and local file.

 Generally, it prints `[$userId/$ip/$traceId/${cost}ms $method $url] $status`.
 If there's an error, it will print the error attached.
 If the `config.consoleLevel` is set to `debug`, it will prints the request body as json format attached.